Cacti/plugin_servcheck/README.md

 SNMP - get or walk specified OID and return answer SSH_COMMAND - ssh connect, run command and return output

 ## Important
 Recommendation for tests with download -  please download only small not binary files.

 Default Libcurl build doesn't compile all services.
 You have to compile again for SMB, LDAP, ...

 For POP3 and IMAP tests is better insert correct username and password.
-Without credentials, curl will return incorrect result.
+Without credentials, curl can will return incorrect result.

 SCP is in insecure mode - doesn't check SSH server key!